shful/python-rrlog/doc/sphinx.src/index.rst

 **Where it sucks**

-There are at least the following caveats:

-* It is designed and tested with a multi-process but not multithreaded application.
+* It is designed for and tested with a multi-process but not multithreaded application.
   Notice that nobody did care for a threaded environment yet.
-It *may* work threaded if you use the remote logging way.
+It *should* work threaded with remote logging.
   See :ref:`multithings`
-* rrlog still lives in the very grey-bearded Python 2 world.
-At the moment, you need to apply the 2to3 tool to tinker a Python 3 version (See :ref:`requirements`)

 **Major improvements likely to come next are:**

 * The rotation is triggered by the number of logged messages only.
 A time/date-triggered rotation is missing
 * only ASCII logging is specified.
-Unicode messages should be standard with Python3.
+Unicode messages should become standard with Python3.

 Basic usage